dummy4turingas/TuringAs/README.md

-# VoltaAs: SASS assembler for NVIDIA Volta and Turing
+# TuringAs: SASS assembler for NVIDIA Volta and Turing

 ## Requirements:
 * Pyhthon >= 3.6